-In our list of the best business projectors, we've examined a wide range of brands and models to suit all kinds of budgets and use cases.
+In our list of the best business projectors, we've examined various brands and models to suit all kinds of budgets and use cases.

-We've featured compact devices that can be popped into luggage and easily carried around with you, to feature-packed business projectors that can be installed in an office and offer a huge range of business-focused features, as well as plenty of ports for connectivity and high-end image quality.
+We've featured compact devices that can be popped into luggage and easily carried around with you, to feature-packed business projectors that can be installed in an office and offer a vast range of business-focused features, as well as plenty of ports for connectivity and high-end image quality.

 You won't just find the very best business projectors on this list – as we've also included our price comparison tool to help you find the cheapest prices without having to shop around.